Ask AI

 Select links from HTML

-This action helps you automatically find and extract all the web links (URLs) from any HTML content you provide.
-You can choose to get all links, only links that stay within the same website (internal), or only links that go to other websites (external).
-This is useful for tasks like analyzing website content, building sitemaps, or gathering data from web pages.
+This function helps you extract all the web links from a piece of HTML content.
+You can choose to get all links, only links that stay within the same website (internal links), or only links that go to other websites (external links).
+This is useful for tasks like analyzing website content, building sitemaps, or gathering information from web pages.

-• HTML (STRING): The full HTML content (as text) from which you want to extract links.
+• HTML: The full HTML content (as text) from which you want to extract links.
 This is a required input.

-• Link type (SELECT_ONE): Choose the type of links you want to find.
-This is a required input.
+• Link type: Choose the type of links you want to find.
+This is a required selection.

 • All: Extracts every link found in the HTML.

-• Internal: Extracts only links that point to pages within the same website or domain.
+• Internal: Extracts only links that point to pages within the same website.

-• External: Extracts only links that point to pages on different websites or domains.
+• External: Extracts only links that point to pages on different websites.

-Imagine you have an HTML snippet of a product description page and you want to quickly see all the links mentioned, regardless of where they lead.
+Imagine you have the HTML content of a product page and you want to get a list of all links on that page, including navigation, product images, and related items.

 • Inputs: